Educational Philosophy - Faithful Education

-College of the Ozarks serves as the School of Record for Living and Learning International study abroad program in Quito, Ecuador.
+College of the Ozarks serves as the School of Record for Living and Learning International.
 The College documents and awards credit for classes taken through Living and Learning International.
 Living and Learning International students may request College of the Ozarks transcripts showing their academic credits earned at Living and Learning International.
 Additionally, students not enrolled at a home institution while attending Living and Learning International may request non-degree seeking enrollment at College of the Ozarks.
 More information is available on the College’s website.

 Proficiency Examination for Credit